Custom Queries

 Using custom queries

-parameter is an object that contains the name of the custom query and the variables that should be passed to it.
+To use a custom query, pass the customQuery parameter to the method.
+It's an object that contains the name of the custom query and the variables passed to it.

-parameter to leverage the custom GraphQL query from the previous example.
+In our example, we fetch a basic user profile and use the customQuery parameter to leverage the custom GraphQL query from the previous step.

 Overwriting the default response interface

-import { sdk } from "~/sdk.config.ts";
+import { sdk } from '~/sdk.config.ts';

 type CustomerCustomQueryResponse = {